hgeldenhuys/Mendix-reCaptcha/README.md

 ![Example entity](https://www.evernote.com/l/AAHjafifOpJHPoy1y7C5M_pD4L9qpbQj1W8B/image.png)

--Use the verfied flag to drive your Mendix app logic based on whether or not your verification passed.
+- Use the verfied flag to drive your Mendix app logic based on whether or not your verification passed.
--The Response Attribute is the challenge issued by the widget that will be sent along with your secret.
+- The Response Attribute is the challenge issued by the widget that will be sent along with your secret.
--The Response Attribute is the challenge issued by the widget that will be sent along with your secret.
+- The Response Attribute is the challenge issued by the widget that will be sent along with your secret.
--You could add an additional attribute for they "Key" if you don't want to use a literal string, if your site serves multiple domains
+- You could add an additional attribute for they "Key" if you don't want to use a literal string, if your site serves multiple domains

 ![Sample](https://www.evernote.com/l/AAEK0CHbBDhFHZc_NtFiJFXQp7tOVuJfxQEB/image.png)

 ![Screenshot](https://www.evernote.com/l/AAEQb-K0BD1HJbJTul2gu8NdVXSX9JG7A0MB/image.png)

 ##Dependencies
--None
+- None

 ##Properties

-**Key String**			Key string key.
+- **Key String**			Key string key.
 You need to pass wither the Key String or a Key Attribute

-**Key Attribute**		Key attribute key.
+- **Key Attribute**		Key attribute key.
 You need to pass wither the Key String or a Key Attribute

-**Response Attribute**		The attribute where the response is stored for verification
+- **Response Attribute**		The attribute where the response is stored for verification

-**Verfication Microflow**	The microflow that will verify with Google and must return a boolean.
+- **Verfication Microflow**	The microflow that will verify with Google and must return a boolean.
 If false a reCaptcha.reset() will be triggered.

-**Expired Microflow**		The microflow that will trigger if the recaptcha expired.
+- **Expired Microflow**		The microflow that will trigger if the recaptcha expired.
 You can send back validation messages from your microflow.

-**Data Type**				The type of CAPTCHA to serve
+- **Data Type**				The type of CAPTCHA to serve

-**Data Theme**				Widget theme
+- **Data Theme**				Widget theme

-**Data Size**				The size of the widget
+- **Data Size**				The size of the widget

-**Data Tab Index**			The tabindex of the widget and challenge.
+- **Data Tab Index**			The tabindex of the widget and challenge.
 If other elements in your page use tabindex, it should be set to make user navigation easier.

 ##Known bugs